sourabhbajaj/java-assignment/README.md

-#Assignments for the position of Tech Lead - Backend - Java
+# Assignment for the position of Tech Lead - Backend - Java

+## Create a dummy Java Web Application and write a REST API as per the specifications provided below